- •

 Palermo offers easy access to nearby islands and mainland spots within 100 km or 2 hours of travel time, making them perfect for day trips, island hopping, or new ferry adventures in Italy.

-Ferry ticket prices, offers and discounts from Naples (All Ports) to Palermo
+Ferry ticket prices, offers and discounts from Naples to Palermo

 Book your tickets to Palermo as early as possible so as to make sure you get the best price.
 Fares tend to increase closer to your departure date.
 Some ferries may have specific restrictions, such as only accepting foot passengers or requiring vehicles for boarding.